On Wings of Eagles: Summary

 When all other means appeared to be failing, Perot asked Simons to proceed to Tehran with his team.
+While the team had trained on Walther PPK handguns, and had luggage with false bottoms to smuggle them in, Simons decided to leave the guns behind as more likely to cause problems than solve them.
 They flew to Iran in mid-January, closely followed by Perot himself, who insisted on overseeing the operation personally and who hoped that his presence would improve the spirits of his jailed employees.

 Once in Tehran, Perot and Simons found that nothing worked as they had planned.
-The ministry of Justice turned out to be far better protected than anyone had remembered.
+The Ministry of Justice turned out to be far better protected than anyone had remembered.
 Additionally, Gaylord and Chiapparone had been transferred on January 18 to the Qasr Prison, one of Tehran's largest and best fortified jails.
 Though Simons knew his team could not attack Qasr on its own, he had studied history enough to realize that the revolution was soon going to peak.
 The Shah had fled Iran on January 16.
 Khomeni was to return to the country from France on February 1.
 Street mobs were likely to storm the prison and release the inmates.
 At the same time, EDS kept up its efforts to resolve the problem through legal means.
 U.S. banks refused to get involved in paying the bail, fearing involvement in matters of bribery and ransom.
 When one bank finally did cooperate with EDS, matters bogged down on the Iranian side.
-When all else failed, EDS lawyers tried to convince Iranian officers to accept the U.S. embassy in Tehran as bail – ironic in retrospect of the embassy's subsequent seizure by the Iranian government.
-All these efforts collapsed on the 10th of February.
+When all else failed, EDS lawyers tried to convince Iranian officers to accept the U.S. embassy in Tehran as bail—ironic in retrospect of the embassy's subsequent seizure by the Iranian government.
+All these efforts collapsed on 10 February.

 Just one day later, Tehran street crowds erupted.
 Among them was Rashid, an ambitious young Iranian systems engineering trainee at EDS.
 Loyal to his U.S. employers and eager to help them win the release of their jailed colleagues, Follett describes him as the instigator of the mob's attack on Qasr prison.

 Rashid's efforts were successful: Gaylord and Chiapparone fled the jail along with the other prisoners.
 A few hours later they met at Simons' room at the Hyatt Crown Tehran.

 The escape from prison was easier than exiting the country.
 Gaylord and Chiapparone were wanted by the police.
 Neither had passports and so could not depart legally.